Marine Bilge Pumps: The Ultimate Guide for Ships

 For small boats, brands like Rule Industries, Attwood, Albin, and Johnson Pump make great boat bilge pumps.
 You can buy these at your local marine supply, or you can also get them online.

-However, for large ships, buying a marine bilge pump is not as easy as walking into a store or placing an order online.
+However, buying a marine bilge pump is not as easy as walking into a store or placing an order online for large ships.

 When the demands are high, you need a pump that’s tailor-made to fit your ship’s needs.
 You need a pump that can stand up to every test and every international regulation.
 You need a pump you can trust to save your ship when things go wrong.

-For high-quality, custom-built, ABS and DNV certified pumps, choose Carver Pump.
+For high-quality, custom-built, ABS certified pumps, choose Carver Pump.

 Carver Pump is a company dedicated to building American-made pumps with military-grade precision to accommodate highly developed specifications.